Spain Work Visa: Application Process and Requirements (2022)

 3. Your employer includes information about your qualifications and provides a copy of your passport/ ID along with a certificate for health insurance in Spain

-4. You must apply for a visa at your local Spanish embassy upon receiving the EU Blue Card
+4. You apply for a visa at your local Spanish embassy upon receiving the EU Blue Card

-6. You must provide your job contract
+6. You provide your job contract

 4. Self-employed and freelance visa